MaoZiming/papers/7-datacenter/72-vm-container.md

 ## Use cases
 JIT service instantiation in mobile edge computing, lightweight compute services like AWS Lambda

-LightVM exposes a clear trade-of between performance and portability/usability.
-Unikernels provide the best per- formance, but require non-negligible development time and manual tweaking to get an image to compile against a target application.
-Further, debugging and extracting the best per- formance out of them is not always trivial since they do not come with the rich set of tools that OSes such as Linux have
+LightVM exposes a clear trade-off between performance and portability/usability.
+Unikernels provide the best performance, but require non-negligible development time and manual tweaking to get an image to compile against a target application.
+Further, debugging and extracting the best performance out of them is not always trivial since they do not come with the rich set of tools that OSes such as Linux have

 The use cases we presented show that there is a real need for lightweight virtualization, and that it is possible to si- multaneously achieve both good isolation and performance on par or better than containers.
-However, there is a devel- opment price to be paid: unikernels o￿er best performance but require signi￿cant engineering e￿ort which is useful for highly popular apps (such as TLS termination) but likely too much for many other applications.
-Instead, we have pro- posed Tinyx as a midway point: creating Tinyx images is streamlined and (almost) as simple as creating containers, and performance is on par with that of Docker containers
+However, there is a development price to be paid: unikernels offer best performance but require significant engineering effort which is useful for highly popular apps (such as TLS termination) but likely too much for many other applications.
+Instead, we have proposed Tinyx as a midway point: creating Tinyx images is streamlined and (almost) as simple as creating containers, and performance is on par with that of Docker containers